ColinShaw/functional-php/README.md

 direction of looking like function evaluation rather than objects.
 The normal cadre of basic list functions are implemented, including `map` in tail-recursive form.
 You might note the use of `nil` for the empty list.
-That is `empty` is not possible in PHP since it is as built-in function.
+That is because `empty` is not possible in PHP since it is as built-in function.
 Not only is `null` not possible since it is a PHP type, but it isn't the correct form of the word for an empty element anyway, nil is.
 Please take this code and spread it to the wind,